NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 Here, we assume, as a starting point, a modest sized live instance [AWS EC2 instance running Ubuntu 20.04 or better](ubuntu/images/hvm-ssd/ubuntu-focal-20.04-amd64-server-20201026).
 We started installations on a live T2-Micro, to be upsized later as use case performance demands)  properly secured for SSH and HTTPS internet access.
 Installation of the Archive system on such a running server simply assumes developer (SSH) command line terminal access.

+### Docker Image and Volume Storage

+By default, the Docker image/volume cache (and other metadata) resides under **/var/lib/docker** which will end up being hosted on the root volume of a cloud image, which is generally of relatively modest size.
+To avoid "out of file storage" messages, which related to limits in inode and actual byte storage, it is advised that you remap the **/var/lib/docker** directory onto another larger (AWS EBS) storage volume (which should, of course, be configured to be automounted by _fstab_ configuration).
+Such a volume should generally be added to the cloud instance at startup but if necessary, added later (see [AWS EBS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html) for further details).

+In effect, it is generally useful to host the entire portal and its associated docker storage volumes on such an extra mounted volume.
+We generally use the **/opt** subdirectory as the target of the mount, then directly install various code and related subdirectories there, including the physical target of a symbolic link to the **/var/lib/docker** subdirectory.
+You will generally wish to set this latter symbolic link first before installing Docker itself (here we assume that docker has _not_ yet been installed (let alone running).
+Assuming that a suitable (AWS EBS)  volume is attached to the server instance, then:

+    # Verify the existence of the volume, in this case, xvdb
+    $ lsblk
+    NAME    MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT
+    ...
+    xvda    202:0    0    8G  0 disk
+    └─xvda1 202:1    0    8G  0 part /
+    xvdb    202:16   0   50G  0 disk

+    # First, initialize the filing system on the new, empty, raw volume (assumed here to be on /dev/vdb)
+    $ sudo mkfs -t ext4 /dev/xvdb

+    # Mount the new volume in its place (we assume that the folder '/opt' already exists)
+    $ sudo mount /dev/xvdb /opt

+    # Provide a symbolic link to the future home of the docker storage subdirectories
+    $ sudo mkdir /opt/docker
+    $ sudo chmod go-r /opt/docker

+    # It is assumed that /var/lib/docker doesn't already exist.
+    # Otherwise, you'll need to delete it first,
+    $ sudo rm -rf /var/lib/docker  # optional, if necessary

+    # then create the symlink
+    $ sudo ln -s /opt/docker /var/lib

+Now, you can proceed to install Docker and Docker Compose.

 ## Installation of Docker

 Note that you may first need to install `curl` before installing Docker: